Meet Bionic Bunny a wonder of Nature

 Outdoorsguy

-58 thoughts on “Meet Bionic Bunny a wonder of Nature”
+58 Replies to “Meet Bionic Bunny a wonder of Nature”

 1. Sorry Jeff .Bionic bunny is no cottontail.
 Cottontails stay brown all winter.Yours is a varying hare.The most common in this end of town.There are cottontails around but tend to stay more toward the agricultural areas.
 Lets hope he can outrun and jump the yotes that we also saw at that feeder in previous pics.
 As a teenager we used to go to the town of Russell and hunt for rabbits on the turnip farms down there.If we went home with less than 3/4″s of our limit we did not hunt hard enough because they were all over the place and fat.Now there are houses all over there instead.